• Skip to primary navigation

 pork loin

-This recipe is tested with PORK LOIN (NOT PORK TENDERLOIN) these are two different cuts of pork.
-Please use PORK LOIN to have the best result, pork tenderloins do not hold up well with these long cooking times because they are a much smaller cut of meat.
+This recipe is tested with PORK LOIN (NOT PORK TENDERLOIN) for the best results as these are two different cuts of pork.
+A tenderloin cut does not hold up well with these long cooking times because they are a much smaller cut of meat.

 bbq rub